drtyhlpr/rpi23-gen-image/README.md

 Install Xorg open-source X Window System.

 ##### `ENABLE_FLUXBOX`=false
 Install Fluxbox window manager for the X Window System.
+To make sure all X releated package dependencies are getting installed `ENABLE_XORG` will automatically get enabled if `ENABLE_FLUXBOX` is used.

 #### Advanced sytem features:
 ##### `ENABLE_MINBASE`=false
 Use debootstrap script variant `minbase` which only includes essential packages and apt.
 This will reduce the disk usage by about 65 MB.

 ##### `ENABLE_UBOOT`=false
-Replace default RPi bootloader with U-Boot bootloader.
+Replace default RPi2 second stage bootloader (bootcode.bin) with U-Boot bootloader.
 U-Boot can boot images via the network using the BOOTP/TFTP protocol.

 ##### `ENABLE_IPTABLES`=false
 Enable iptables IPv4/IPv6 firewall.
 Simplified ruleset: Allow all outgoing connections.
 Block all incoming connections except to OpenSSH service.